 Am I lacking vitamin E?

-If one of the following applies, supplemental vitamin E intake could be useful for you:
+If one of the following applies, supplementing your vitamin E intake could be beneficial for you:

 - Consumeonly very rarely nuts, sunflower seeds, sesame or other seeds?